okomestudio/emacs-pydoc-plugins/README.md

 (require 'pydoc-names)
 ```

-invoking `pydoc` will include all Python object names available within the current virtual
+invoking `pydoc` will include as candidates all Python object names available within the
-environment.
+current virtual environment.
+To refresh candiates, invoke `pydoc` with a prefix argument.